Mother of slain New Haven teen holding remembrance in honor of her son

 NEW HAVEN, Conn.
-(WTNH) — Members of the New Haven community are coming together to honor a young life cut short on Tuesday.
+(WTNH) — Members of the New Haven community came together Tuesday to honor a young life cut short two years ago.

 14-year-old Tyrick Keyes was shot and killed on Bassett Street two years ago on July 16th.
 His mother says friends and family are holding an event Tuesday morning near a street sign named after Tyrick where he was shot.